New Medium Article: Notes of Discussions in the North American Basic Income Guarantee Congress of 2015

 Read the article I published on Medium on March 23rd, 2015.

 Summary: This is what I've spent the past three weeks writing.
 It's a full summary of the North American Basic Income Congress I attended in NYC earlier this month.
-I hope it serves as a faithful record of the event, and allows those interested to learn and share what . . .
+I hope it serves as a faithful record of the event, and allows those interested to learn and share . . .

 Why giving basic income to even the richest makes sense